 Tomato pests that can damage fruit are:

-Discovering what’s causing your tomato plant problems will help you to work to correct them.
+Diagnosing these problems will help you learn how to save a dying tomato plant.
 Remember, tomato growing problems are actually rather common.
 Even gardeners with years of experience can find that their tomato plants have been killed by disease or pests.